Introduction to Education Opportunity

 Juniors - need to have a 3.0 GPA or above and be in the top third of their graduating class*

 *Note: Test scores from a nationally standardized test can be used to replace class rank if needed.
 Students will still be required to meet the 3.0 GPA to go along with their test scores.
-Seniors need to score in the 50th percentile and juniors need to score in the 70th percentile.
+Seniors need to score at the 50th percentile, and juniors at the 70th percentile.

 Course Description and Details

-ED 101 - Introduction to Education is an introduction to early childhood, elementary, and secondary education for students interested in teaching.
-The course includes the study of historical and social foundations of education topics such as inquiry into the teaching and learning process, schools in a multicultural and diverse society, the profession of teaching principles of cooperative group learning and cultural differences, communication, and stereotyping.
-Fifteen hours of field experience is required.
+ED 101 - Introduction to Education provides an overview of early childhood, elementary, and secondary education for students interested in teaching.
+The course includes the study of historical and social foundations of education topics such as inquiry into the teaching and learning process, schools in a multicultural and diverse society, the profession of teaching, principles of cooperative group learning, cultural differences, communication, and stereotyping.
+Fifteen hours of field experience are required.

-As a part of this Introduction to Education course, students are required to participate in a 15 hour field experience observation.
+As a part of this Introduction to Education course, students are required to participate in a 15-hour field experience observation.
 School districts will be responsible for placing each student with an appropriate teacher.
-The teachers that the students are placed with must be a licensed teacher in K-12 and have at least one year of experience in their field.
+The teachers with whom the students are placed must be licensed K-12 teachers and have at least 1 year of experience in their field.
 Valid teaching licenses must be presented at the time of student placement.
-The students should be placed in their area of interest and can be within the district or in another district.
+The students should be placed in their area of interest, and can be within the district or in another district.

-As a follow-up to the ED 101 course, SMSU is also offering our ED 251 - Introduction to Growth and Development course to allow interested students to continue to grow within the field.
+As a follow-up to the ED 101 course, SMSU is also offering ED 251 - Introduction to Growth and Development to allow interested students to continue growing in the field.

 ED 251 - Introduction to Growth and Development is an introductory study of child growth and development from conception through adolescence with a concentration on the physical, cognitive, and social-emotional domains of development.
-Emphasis areas of the course include: historical foundations and theories associated with the study of child development, the research process, the implications of teaching and learning, student diversity and pertinent topics associated with the possible effect of environment and behavior on prenatal development through adolescence.
+Emphasis areas of the course include: historical foundations and theories associated with the study of child development; the research process; the implications of teaching and learning; student diversity; and pertinent topics related to the possible effects of environment and behavior on prenatal development through adolescence.

 For further information, please feel free to reach out to the College Now Office.